SE(3)-equivariant prediction of molecular wavefunctions and electronic densities: Related work

 \section{Related work}

-Only a small number of studies apply machine learning to the challenging problem of modeling the wavefunction directly \cite{carleo2017solving}.
+Only a small number of studies apply ML to the challenging problem of modeling the wavefunction directly \cite{carleo2017solving}.
 This is usually done by predicting Hamiltonian matrices, from which the wavefunction can be obtained by solving a generalized eigenvalue problem.
 The earliest such study we are aware of is by \citet{hegde2017machine}, who used kernel ridge regression to learn the Hamiltonian matrix for two simple case studies.
 Later, \citet{schutt2019unifying} proposed the SchNOrb neural network architecture, which constructs the Hamiltonian matrix of molecules in a block-wise manner from atom-pair features.
 Recently, \citet{li2021deep} presented a deep neural network architecture for predicting the Hamiltonian matrix of simple periodic crystals.
 However, none of these models form their predictions in a rotationally equivariant manner, i.e.\ they need to learn how to predict the Hamiltonian matrix for all possible orientations of the system of interest, which requires large amounts of training data.
 Even when data augmentation via random rotations~\citep{montavon2012learning} or special Hamiltonian representations~\citep{gastegger2020deep} are used to mitigate this issue, the final model is only approximately equivariant, i.e.\ properties derived from the wavefunction can change unphysically when the system is rotated or the frame of reference is changed.
-Here, we draw upon insights from a range of SE(3)-equivariant models~\citep{cohen2016group,marcos2017rotation,cohen2018spherical,kondor2018covariant,weiler20183d,thomas2018tensor,Grisafi2018,hy2018predicting,NEURIPS2019_b9cfe8b6,NEURIPS2019_ea9268cb,cohen2019gauge} to ensure that predictions exactly preserve the physically correct dependence with respect to the orientation of inputs (for a more detailed discussion see the supplement).
+Here, we draw upon insights from a range of SE(3)-equivariant models~\citep{cohen2016group,marcos2017rotation,cohen2018spherical,kondor2018covariant,weiler20183d,thomas2018tensor,Grisafi2018,hy2018predicting,NEURIPS2019_b9cfe8b6,NEURIPS2019_ea9268cb,cohen2019gauge,fuchs2020se} to ensure that predictions exactly preserve the physically correct dependence with respect to the orientation of inputs (for a more detailed discussion see the supplement).
+We would like to remark that after the initial submission of this manuscript, \citet{nigam2021equivariant} introduced a complementary method to construct equivariant representations for Hamiltonian matrices, e.g.\ for the use in kernel machines.